 The NSW Department of Planning and Environment is making it easier for farmers to use their land for agritourism to complement their existing businesses.
 The simplified planning rules will help landowners to add value to their existing agricultural operations and encourages the next generation to farm the land.

 In April 2021, while the proposed changes were on public exhibition, DSSS provided a submission to the Department.
 Read more about our position, including full submission submitted and next steps product development project, along with useful industry resources.

 The Centre of Excellence is an industry-led project for the South Coast of NSW (covering the LGAs of Shoalhaven, Eurobodalla and Bega Valley) to create a pipeline of skilled workers for businesses and provide career pathways for local staff.
 By addressing workforce skills shortages in the hospitality and tourism sector, and focusing on improving high-value service offerings, the project aim is to encourage visitors to stay longer and spend more.

 A major project for DSSS that initially commence in 2019 however was paused due to bushfires and COVID, the rescoped project aims to align to original intentions while driving industry development and building opportunities as international markets return.
 Key project activities include product audit of existing offering, series of workshops and mentoring, as well as content and self-drive itinerary development.

 Designed to support skills development and the sharing of resources with operators that could leverage the benefits of hosting business events in this region, either directly or indirectly.

-The project will include a series of industry workshops, a mentor program and development of a business events checklist for the DSSS region.
+Delivered in early 2022, the project included a series of industry workshops, a mentor program and development of a business events checklist for the DSSS region.